SvenMichaelKlose/tunix/src/tunix/doc/index.md

 working in the caller's context but in their own address spaces.
 Calling I/O would overwrite the process' bank configuration with the driver's set, and desaster would be inevitable.

 To get around this, the bank number of
 BLK1 is pushed on the stack and popped off on return.
 Other blocks are preserved the same way just in time.

-# Process Creation
+# Process Creation (fork)

 A completey new process is created once when TUNIX starts: process 0.
-From then on, running processes are created by the fork() system call only.
-The fork() system call duplicates the running process and returns the ID of the new process called a 'child process', or
+From then on, running processes are created by the fork() system call only. by duplicating the running process.  fork() returns the
-'child' for short.
+ID of the new process called 'child process'.

-Forking an already existing process spares initializations as the whole of the program is copied as well as inter- process communication overhead as both processes have all information required to run.
-Merely shared resources need some updates.
+Forking an already existing process spares initializations as the whole of the program is copied and has all information required to run.
+Merely shared resources need updated reference counts.

-To fork a process its whole address space is copied into a new set of banks and the GLFN reference counts are incremented to reflect the cloned list of LFNs.
-Also, the processs is assigned a new ID.

 A freshly forked process that did not yet run is called a 'baby process' (a notion unique to TUNIX).
-Before it returns from fork(), the duplicated bank configuration on the stack, which is restored in all cases, is overwritten by the new banks and the child is marked as being a regular, running process.
+Before it returns from fork(), the duplicated bank configuration on the stack, is overridden by the new banks and the child is marked as being a regular, running process.

 # Drivers